 The Ministry of Labor, Health and Social Welfare (MolHSA) oversees the National Center for Diseases Control and Public Health (NCDC).
 The NCDC supervises the national immunization program, performs forecasting and planning for vaccines procurement, and procures hexavalent vaccine.
 The NCDC also coordinates the activities of the district PHCs that supervise the immunization program at the local level.
 The Social Services Agency finances immunization services as part of the PHC basic package included in Universal Health Care and Village Health State Programs.
 The PHCs are responsible for supervision of immunization services at the local level.
 No results-based incentives are currently in place for immunization services at health facilities.

-The NCDC medical statistics department collects reports on vaccinations service volume from health providers each month.
-They are also introducing an electronic system for collection of immunization data.
+The NCDC Immunoprophylaxis Division collects reports on vaccinations service volume mothly from district level PH centers, which in turn receiving vaccination data from health providers each month.
+They are also introducing an IMM (Immunization Electronic Module) for collection of immunization data.

 With health reform, geographic catchment areas for health facilities were abolished, leading to difficulties in assessing immunization coverage rates using administrative data.
 However, data from periodic coverage surveys provide valuable information on the number of children that are vaccinated.